How to make an emergency communication plan for your family

 The Essential Elements of Effective Emergency Communication

 There are five objectives for an effective emergency communication plan.
 I call these my Essential Elements of Effective Emergency Communication.
 Sounds pretty legit, doesn’t it?
 To be effective, communication has to be; Clear, Complete, Unambiguous, Concise, and Confirmed.
 I bet you were expecting another ‘C’ word for unambiguous but I don’t have one.
 If you come up with one that works and still gets the point across, let me know and I’ll give you all the credit.
+Whatever you wanna call it is kinda irrelevant but these objectives pretty much cover it all and there are a lot of C’s in it so you’re stuck with it for now.
 I kind of like it though.
 I pronounce it ‘QUQ.’
+Or maybe ‘KOOK.’

 Just to be complete, let’s make each of these five clear and concise, then you can confirm they’re unambiguous by reading your comments at the end of the page.
 (Aahh.
 You noticed me starting to use repetition to get you used to the words so they’re more easily remembered.
 Can you remember them without looking yet?
 Here’s a hint – CCUCC.
 Ok, it’s Clear, Complete, Unambiguous, Concise, Confirmed.
 STAY WITH ME, PEOPLE!)

 Clear – Your communication has to get through somehow and they have to clearly get the message.
 That means not only hearing it clearly but understanding the intent of your message clearly.
 Remember, what you mean to say, what you say and what they understood you to say are three different things and if you’re not clear, they won’t be congruent. (we’ll wait here for a sec for the ones in the back who’re looking up the word congruent).